fenago/deep-learning-time-series-forecasting/chapter_17/Lab15.md

 Another good naive forecast when forecasting a standard week is to use the entire prior week as the forecast for the week ahead.
 It is based on the idea that next week will be very similar to this week.
-Theweeklypersistence() function below implements the weekly persistence forecast strategy.
+The weeklypersistence() function below implements the weekly persistence forecast strategy.

 ```